oalbacha/my-portfolio/README.md

-# README
+# Omar Albacha Portfolio Application

-This README would normally document whatever steps are necessary to get the application up and running.
+This repo contains the code of my profile built on Ruby on Rails 5.1.
+This code describes all the skills and projects I was a part of through out my software engineering history.

-Things you may want to cover:
+This application uses:

-* Ruby version
+* Ruby version 2.4.1

 * System dependencies